mchmarny/knative-demos/eventing-twitter/README.md

 twitter-events-trigger   True              default   http://twitter-events-trigger.demo.svc.cluster.local/   12s
 ```

-## Demo
+## Quick Test

-You should be able to see the Cloud Events being saved in your Firestore console under the `cloudevents` collection.
+You should be able now see the Cloud Events being saved in your Firestore console under the `knative-tweets` collection (unless you changed the name during store service deployment)

 You can also monitor the logs for both `twitter-source`